freecooperunion/disorientation/_background/academy-fight-song-by-thomas-frank.md

 The de-professionalization of the faculty is another long-running tragedy that gets a little sadder every year, as teaching college students steadily becomes an occupation for people with no tenure, no benefits, and no job security.
 These lumpen-profs, who have spent many years earning advanced degrees but sometimes make less than minimum wage, now account for more than three-quarters of the teaching that is done at our insanely expensive, oh-so-excellent American universities.
 Their numbers increase constantly as universities continue to produce far more PhDs than they do full-time, tenure-track job openings, and every time cutbacks are necessary—which is to say, all the time—it is those same full-time, tenure-track job openings that get pruned.

-There is zero solidarity in a meritocracy, even a fake one.
+<strong class="pull">There is zero solidarity in a meritocracy, even a fake one.</strong>

 ## We Have Only Words Against